hackle/blog-rust/raw/syntax-matters.md

 (.) :: (b -> c) -> (a -> b) -> a -> c
 ```

+(For reference, `not . even` is called backward composition, in contrast to forward composition `even -. not`.
+In F# it's made even more intuitive `not << even` and `even >> not`.)

 Let's take a detour.
-A `Python` programmer is entitled to feeling of accomplishment after grokking its famous decorators - a powerful tool.
+A `Python` programmer is entitled to feelings of accomplishment after grokking its famous decorators - a powerful tool.

 ```Python
 def negate(fn):